 - Developing protocols for anyone entering the facility.

-- Ensuring that there are sufficient supplies (masks, gloves, gowns, test kits, disinfectants, soap, paper towels, hand sanitizer, tissues, etc.), equipment, and resources to accommodate increased demand.
+- Ensuring sufficient supplies (masks, gloves, gowns, test kits, disinfectants, soap, paper towels, hand sanitizer, tissues, etc.), equipment, and resources to accommodate increased demand.

 - Planning for staff shortages due to illness.